Project Description

 Why do we choose to go see mountain gorillas in Bwindi, Uganda and not The Volcanoes National Park in Rwanda?

-We need to first appreciate that Uganda, Rwanda and also The Democratic Republic of Congo basically share the same mountain range which is home to the vast majority of the endangered mountain gorillas left in the wild.
+We need first to appreciate that Uganda, Rwanda and the Democratic Republic of the Congo share the same mountain range, which is home to the vast majority of the endangered mountain gorillas left in the wild.
 The gorilla families often disregard these borders anyway and cross freely between the countries!

 Uganda gorilla trekking also affords us the opportunity to see the other photographic highlights of the region – Chimps and Shoebills so this is why we have chosen to go to Uganda.

-After the gorilla trekking on both days, you will return to Buhoma lodge to review your images and start with some editing.
-After the first gorilla trek, this will be an opportunity for Nelis to point out ways in which you could improve your shots for the next day of gorilla trekking.
+After the gorilla trekking on both days, you will return to Mahogany Springs Lodge to review your images and start with some editing.
+After the first gorilla trek, your photo host will provide valuable feedback and suggestions on how to improve your shots for the next day of gorilla trekking.

 The last morning of our gorilla trekking adventure sees us heading back to the airport for the short flight back to Entebbe. there are of course other destinations that Uganda offers such as Murchison Falls National Park (a birding hotspot of note) in the north of the country which is well worth a visit.
 Should you wish to tack this onto the trip please let your safari planner know.